Maduvi/mindex-ber78/README.md

 One executable file is created in the `bin` folder: `monsindex.exe`.

+## Examples and testing

+For examples please check the contents of the folder `tests` where there are some already-made applications.
+Tests can be run using the provided BASH scripts (requires Python for plotting).

+For testing we compare the results of `monsindex.exe` with the output of `palinsol` R package (https://bitbucket.org/mcrucifix/insol).
+We can only compare insolation quantities, since `palinsol` does not calculate the monsoon forcing index.
+To test the calculation of the index we have digitized partly the data published in Vernekar (1972) to be able to estimate the original monsoon forcing index values of Rossignol-Strick (1983).
+Differences between our monsoon index and the original Rossignol-Strick (1983) should be explained in the difference in orbital parameters (we use Berger (1978), and not Vernekar's (1972)).
+Mean insolation values from `monsindex.exe` and `palinsol` are almost identical.

 ## Usage
 The executable allows the user four types of applications.
 A Fortran namelist text file is required as input with the specifications of the calculation.
 Example namelist files have a header with an arrow that helps align white spaces for the format that the Fortran program requires to be able to reliably read input parameters.
 If a wrong format is used in the namelist file then results can be weird.
 The program prints all output into `stdout`.